Shopify/channels-ui-docs/Content guidelines.md

 **Best practices:**

-1. Tell the merchants if any action is required of them
+1. Tell the merchants if any action is required of them.
-2. When possible, add a relevant date or time
+2. When possible, add a relevant date or time.
-3. Let merchants know how long this announcement may affect them and if there are any consequences
+3. Let merchants know how long this announcement may affect them and if there are any consequences.
-4. If there’s ever impact on their store or sales, be upfront
+4. If there’s ever impact on their store or sales, be upfront.
-5. Link to a solution or provide documentation on the change
+5. Link to a solution or provide documentation on the change.